shamiul94/Robotic-Shadow-Arm-ATMega32/README.md

 ```
 This project contains all libraries used for accelerometer and servo motors.

+# Note
-Resources on the internet about ATMega32 is very short.
-If you are helped from this project, build your project and make it public too so that there can be a good resource about it on the internet.
+You should have already figured out that resources on the internet about ATMega32 is very short.
+If you are helped from this project, build your project and make it public too (along with a video would be more helpful) so that there can be a good resource about it on the internet.
+Take help, help others.
+Thank you.